“Bigger deals, bigger transactions, and bigger deals” are all on the menu at this world-famous Bakery.

 The application process for a vacation scheme and a training contract are the same.
 The process begins with an online application form which includes a short series of questions to assess candidates' knowledge of, and commitment to, Baker McKenzie specifically and the key skills that the firm looks for.

-"When candidates are applying to Baker McKenzie, they should focus on their motivations for joining a global commercial law firm, and in particular, Baker McKenzie," according to Graduate Recruitment and Development Manager, Eleanor Beattie, who adds that seemingly small things like spelling the firm's name wrong, referring to it as an American firm, or using stock answers to questions are all important to avoid.
+"When candidates are applying to Baker McKenzie, they should focus on their motivations for joining a global commercial law firm, and in particular, Baker McKenzie," according to Graduate Recruitment Officer, David Roe, who adds that seemingly small things like spelling the firm's name wrong, referring to it as an American firm, or using stock answers to questions are all important to avoid.

 The application form is your opportunity to tell us about your experiences to date, and showcase how your experiences would make you a good commercial lawyer.